 On failure, the sender MUST include one Payload Header Suppression Error Parameter Set for each failed Payload Header Suppression Rule requested in the REG-REQ, DSA-REQ or DSC-REQ message.
 Payload Header Suppression Error Parameter Set for the failed Payload Header Suppression Rule MUST include the Confirmation Code and Errored Parameter and MAY include an Error Message.
-If some Payload Header Suppression Rules are successfully established, but others fail, Payload Header Suppression Error Parameter Sets MUST only be sent for the failed Payload Header Suppression Rules.
-On success of the entire transaction, the RSP or ACK message MUST NOT include a Payload Header Suppression Error Parameter Set.
+If some Payload Header Suppression Rule Sets are rejected but other Payload Header Suppression Rule Sets are accepted, then Payload Header Suppression Error Parameter Sets MUST be included for only the rejected Payload Header Suppression Rules.1 On success of the entire transaction, the RSP or ACK message MUST NOT include a Payload Header Suppression Error Parameter Set.

 Multiple Payload Header Suppression Error Parameter Sets MAY appear in a REG-RSP, DSA-RSP or DSC-RSP message, since multiple Payload Header Suppression parameters may be in error.
-A message with even a single Payload Header Suppression Error Parameter Set MUST NOT contain any other protocol Payload Header Suppression Encodings (e.g. IP, 802.1P/Q).
+A message with even a single Payload Header Suppression Error Parameter Set MUST NOT contain any other protocol Payload Header Suppression Encodings (e.g. IP, 802.1P/Q).2